Tuesday, 24 March 2015

 Lexical variation

-happen she were wearing a mask
+were wearing

 Phonological variation

-happen she were wearing a mask
+were wearing

 Grammatical variation